 - large mixing bowl

-- attractive salad bowl for serving
+- attractive salad bowl for serving, if desired

 - extra virgin olive oil

 If you’re looking for a pasta salad, try my Greek Pasta Salad with Feta and Beans.
 It’s very similar to this salad except with the addition of pasta.

 A traditional Greek salad does not normally contain lettuce.
 The ingredients are much the same as the salad I’m featuring today, but instead of cubed feta, the feta is cut in a slab or slice and placed on top of the salad.
 Green bell peppers, onions, and kalamata olives are usually added.

 If you visit Greece (lucky you!), order “horiatiki” which is a Greek salad.
 It’s translated as village or peasant salad and is made with ingredients commonly found in Greek agriculture.

 I hesitate to call any salad the “healthiest” salad.
 There are so many healthy salads and I would not want to give any one salad top prize as the healthiest.
 That being said, Greek salad is definitely a very healthy salad!
 Packed full of vegetables, with protein from the beans and low fat feta, and dressed with good-for-you olive oil, this salad provides lots of nutrition and fiber.
 And it’s low in calories: one serving (1 cup) is only 143 calories.